Burgess-type character sum estimates over generalized arithmetic progressions of rank $2$: Introduction

 \begin{theorem} Let $p$ be prime and let $\chi\pmod{p}$ be a nontrivial Dirichlet character.
 Let $A \subset \F_p$ be a proper GAP of rank $2$.
 If $|A| \geq p^{1/4+\eps}$ for any $\eps > 0$ then

 for some positive constant $\delta = \delta(\eps) > 0$. \end{theorem}

 To put our results into perspective, Chang \cite{Chang} obtained nontrivial bounds for character sums over GAPs of any fixed rank $d$, provided that $|A| \geq p^{2/5+\eps}$.
 See also \cite{Hanson} for analogous results when $A$ is a Bohr set.
-For GAPs of rank $2$, the exponent $2/5$ can be improved to $1/3$; see \cite[Corollary 2.5]{alsetri-shao} which relies on results in \cite{shao,Heath-Brown}.
+The exponent $2/5$ in Chang's result was improved to $1/3$ in \cite{Volostnov, Schoen-Shkredov}, building on an earlier improvement in \cite{Volostnov-Shkredov}.
+In the special case of $d=2$, the exponent of $1/3$ also follows from \cite[Corollary 2.5]{alsetri-shao} which relies on results in \cite{shao,Heath-Brown}.

 An alternative line of work has studied extensions of Burgess' method to character sums over short boxes in finite fields $\F_{p^d}$.
 Given a basis $\{\omega_1,\omega_2,\dots,\omega_d\}$ for the $d$-dimensional vector space $\F_{p^d}$ over $\F_p$, consider boxes $B \subset \F_{p^d}$ of the form